Princeton SpaceShot Team

-The SpaceShot project team of the Princeton Rocketry Club designed, built, tested, and will launch a 2-stage sounding rocket using advanced composite construction during the 2017-2018 academic year.
-The vehicle is expected to reach an altitude of 47,610 ft MSL (14 km) from Spaceport America on 05/27/2018, but failed to reach its mission objective of 100 km altitude due to a second-stage ignition failure.
+The 2017-2018 SpaceShot project team of the Princeton Rocketry Club designed, built, tested, and launched a 2-stage sounding rocket using advanced composite construction.
+The vehicle was safely launched to an altitude of 47,610 ft MSL (14 km) from Spaceport America on 05/27/2018, but failed to reach its mission objective of 100 km altitude due to a second-stage ignition failure.

 Coleman Merchant '19

-The team lead and chief engineer of SpaceShot, Coleman pushes the limits of efficiency with every project.
-Last year, he designed and launched a rocket that reached 40,000 feet in altitude.
-It was only 2 inches in diameter.
+The chief engineer of SpaceShot, Coleman pushes the limits of efficiency with every project.

 Coleman is also the chief engineer for the Princeton Racing Electric (PRE) team.